ncomputers/neo/README.md

 - `POST /api/outlet/{tenant_id}/menu/item/{item_id}/out_of_stock` – set an
   item's stock flag.
 Body: `{"flag": true|false}`.
 Requires an admin role.

+### Backups

+Trigger a JSON backup of a tenant's database:

+- `POST /api/outlet/{tenant_id}/backup` – runs the backup script and returns the path to the generated file.

 ### Housekeeping

 Cleaning staff can reset tables after guests settle their bills: